All You Need to Know About Sun and Shade Grass Seed

 Weed Prevention and Fertilization

 To target germinating weed seeds in early spring, prevent crabgrass and other weeds in established sun-and-shade lawns with Pennington Full Season Weed & Feed with Crabgrass Control 25-0-8.
-Apply before soil temperatures reach 55 degrees Fahrenheit and crabgrass seed starts germinating.
-If you're seeding, wait at least 60 days after planting before applying preemergent herbicide.
+Apply before soil temperatures reach 55° Fahrenheit and crabgrass seed starts germinating.
+If you seeded your lawn, wait at least 60 days after planting before applying preemergent herbicide.

 Seeding and Overseeding

-The grasses in Pennington Smart Seed Sun and Shade Grass Seed and Fertilizer Mix and Pennington Smart Seed Southern Sun and Shade Grass Seed and Fertilizer Mix germinate best when soil temperatures reach 50°F to 65°F. That makes early spring one of the best times to plant grass seed.
+The grasses in Pennington Smart Seed and The Rebels mixes germinate best when soil temperatures reach 50° to 65°F. That makes early spring one of the best times to plant grass seed with adequate irrigation and proper rainfall.

 Bare Spot Repair